nix-community/nixago/docs/src/contributing/plugins.md

 }
 ```

 All functions maintain the same basic structure.
-At the top we accept an
+At the top, we accept an
-attribute set as the first argument which pulls in local copies of `nixpkgs`
+attribute set as the first argument, which pulls in local copies of `nixpkgs`
 and the internal `lib` provided by the flake.
-The second argument should always
+The second argument should be
-be named `data` and will contain the data passed in by the end-user.
+named `data` and contain the data passed in by the end-user.

 The top of the function should declare the `files` and `output` variables.
 The
 `files` variable should point to the CUE file we previously created.
 The
 `output` variable should contain the name of the configuration file the plugin
 is generating.
-Note that the extension of the configuration file is important.
+Note that the extension of the configuration file is essential.
-CUE uses the file extension to determine what format to output when our CUE file
+CUE uses the file extension to determine what format to output when CUE
-is evaluated.
+evaluates the file.
 [See here][7] for supported formats.

 The remainder of the function is specific to each plugin.
 In the case above,
-we gather all of the pre-commit `stages` settings to determine what stages of
+we gather all pre-commit `stages`` to determine what stages of the pre-commit
-the pre-commit process should be installed when the configuration is generated.
+process will be installed when the configuration is generated.
+We then create
-We then create `shellHookExtra` which contains the necessary logic for
-installing the stages.
+`shellHookExtra`, which contains the necessary logic for installing the stages.

-At the very end, the internal `mkTemplate` function is called.
+We call the internal `mkTemplate` at the very end.
 For more details
 about this function, [see here](design.md#templates).

-In order for our plugin to be picked up by the main flake, we must take two
+We must take two additional steps for our plugin to be picked up by the flake.
-additional steps.
-The first is creating a `default.nix` in our plugin directory
+The first is creating a `default.nix` in our plugin directory that exports our
-that exports our function:
+function:

 ```nix
 { pkgs, lib }: